 Silver Glen Springs is located within and along the eastern edge of Ocala National Forest.
 This recreation area is home to springs that produce over 65 million gallons of water daily!
 This water empties into Lake George (the second largest lake in Florida after Lake Okeechobee).

 It’s important to note that Silver Glen Springs is also a sacred and important archaeological site for Native Americans.
 Please respect these areas, especially the parts that are fenced and marked.

 Just 10 minutes north of downtown Orlando is the historic town of Eatonville.
 The first Black community incorporated in the United States!
-Free Black Americans founded Eatonville in 1887.
+Free Black Americans founded this town in 1887.
 Let’s put that into perspective: The United States abolished slavery in 1865.
 And many of the enslaved spent years after not knowing they were legally free.
 So imagine the effort required to successfully incorporate one of the first self-governing, Black municipalities in the United States at a time like that!
 That is monumental.

-Today, Eatonville is one of the oldest Black communities still in existence today and is a part of the National Register of Historic Places.
+Today, Eatonville remains one of the oldest Black communities still in existence and thus is a part of the National Register of Historic Places.
 Come here to support such underrated and meaningful history as well as for the cultural attractions; such as the Zora Neale Hurston National Museum of Fine Arts.
 Here, you can ask for a tour of the town for $20 per person.
 It is well worth the experience!